learninglab-dev/ll-first-reactLab/walkthrough.md

 ### Composition
 That's because we haven't used our image component anywhere.
 Remember, in `Index.js` we're rendering `App`, but if you look back at the code in `App.js`, it's clear that `App` doesn't know anything about `Img`.

-A central react principle is the idea of composition.
+:collision: A central react principle is the idea of composition.
 That is, we build more complex UI by combining together individual components rather than sharing code between them.
 So, we're going to call `Img` within `App`.
 Start by importing it in `App.js` like so:
 ```js
 import React from 'react'
 import Layout from './Layout'